ernesto-butto/catwizard-blog/_posts/2018-12-10-integrations.md

 The design and successful implementation of integrations create a wealth of time.
 Just in time information converts into fast service, and less worry.

 > A man is rich in proportion to the number of things he can afford to let alone
 >
-> -— HENRY DAVID THOREAU, naturalist
+> -— HENRY DAVID THOREAU

 But!
 Just as a drug, systems can do wonders if prescribed correctly, and wreak havoc if applied incorrectly.
 Take your time to understand the design.